facebookresearch/habitat-sim/CONTRIBUTING.md

 3. Make sure all tests are passing.
 4. Create a release tag with change log summary using the github release interface (release tag should follow semantic versioning as described above)

-Stable version is assigned by Habitat core team based on regularly tested versions
+Stable versions are regularly assigned by Habitat core team after rigorous testing.

 ## Issues
 We use [GitHub issues](../../issues) to track public bugs.
 Please ensure your description is